Rchou97/rchou97.github.io/_pages/cv.md

 {% include base_path %}

-For my resume in PDF format, you can find it [here](https://rchou97.github.io/Richard_Chou_CV_231022.pdf).
+For my resume in PDF format, you can find it [here](https://rchou97.github.io/Richard_Chou_CV_020223.pdf).

 Work experience
 ------

+* Bit Academy: Part of the Team - Community Coach (January 2023 - Present)
+  * Facilitate and coach people with coding problems for the PRO courses.

 * De Volksbank: Junior Data Engineer BI (September 2022 - Present)
   * Working on the dashboarding and data warehousing of De Volksbank within the Risk & Compliance domain.

 * Coolblue: Data Science Intern (March 2022 - August 2022)
   * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.